trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/upgrade/index.md

 #### Upgrade the docker image

-To upgrade your node to the latest Octez version, run the lastest image.
+To upgrade your node to the latest Octez version, run the latest image.
 Note that if you run the latest image, restarting your container is sufficient.

 See the [list of releases](https://tezos.gitlab.io/releases/releases.html) for the latest version number, and replace v17 below with that.